Command-Line Help for sdf

 • --stage STAGE — Run the following stages [default: all stages]

-Possible values: preprocess, parse, resolve, classify, execute
+Possible values: preprocess, parse, lint, resolve, classify, execute

 • --cache CACHE — Controls cache use